US crude stocks rise more than expected, fuel inventories fall - EIA

 Refinery crude runs USOICR=ECI rose by 62,000 barrels per day in the last week, EIA said.

-Refinery utilization rates USOIRU=ECI rose by 1.1 percentage points in the week.
+Refinery utilization rates USOIRU=ECI rose by 1.1 percentage points in the week to 93.8%.

 U.S. gasoline stocks USOILG=ECI fell by 2.7 million barrels in the week to 216.4 million barrels, the EIA said, compared with analysts' expectations in a Reuters poll to be near flat.